 If you are shortlisted, you will be contacted by Christie Hughes, the Internal Recruiter for this role.

 The recruiter will submit your CV to the hiring manager and in turn Christie will arrange an interview for you to attend at HMYOI Werrington if the hiring manager feels that you are suitable for the job.

-This is a Bank contract to work shifts as and when required, covering holidays and sickness etc.
+This is a Bank role, working shifts as and when required - to cover holidays, sickness etc.